 This credit may be used in combination with any of the other credits.
-The total of the Jobs Tax Credit, the National or Regional Headquarters Relocation Tax Credit and the Research and Development Skills Tax Credit is limited to fifty percent (50%) of the income tax liability attributable to the income derived from operations in this state for that year.
+The total of the Jobs Tax Credit, the National or Regional Headquarters Tax Credit, the National or Regional Headquarters Relocation Tax Credit and the Research and Development Skills Tax Credit is limited to fifty percent (50%) of the income tax liability attributable to the income derived from operations in this state for that year.
 The credit is not refundable.
 It can only be used to offset the income tax liability.
 Any excess credit amount can be carried forward for up to five (5) years from the original year in which the excess credit could not be used.
 It is more advantageous to use the earliest year's unexpired credit first.